Wedding Speeches

 Your list may overlap with the Father of the Bride, so it is worth trying to share them between you.
 You may also want to mention guests who can’t be there and thank anyone from the wedding planner to the flower arranger (although I suggest that you restrict your thanks to volunteers rather than paid professionals – including your speech writer!)

-The Best Man Speech
+Who to thank in the Best Man Speech

-1. Your hosts
+- Your hosts

-2. The Groom (for asking you to be his best man/for being a good mate)
+- The Groom (for asking you to be his best man/for being a good mate)

 This list is short and sweet.
 Yours is the speech with most room for creativity and fun and less need for thanks.
 Your role is to provide amusement rather than sincerity.
 However, it is still worth checking with the Groom that he doesn’t want you to take any of them off his plate.
 This can be particularly useful if there is a thank you that will tip him over the edge!That’s the high level summary.
 Please don’t assume anything and always check with the other speakers that you are not going to cover the same ground.
 Good luck, and please feel free to call me at any time if you’d like some help turning your ‘tick list’ of thank yous into something that resembles an entertaining speech rather than a school register.